La Señora

-La Señora (The Lady) is a popular Spanish television period drama series set in the 1920s, produced by Diagonal TV for Televisión Española that was broadcast on La 1 of Televisión Española from 2008 to 2010.
+La Señora (The Lady) is a Spanish television period drama series set in the 1920s, produced by Diagonal TV for Televisión Española, that was broadcast on La 1 of Televisión Española from 2008 to 2010.

 It was filmed in Asturias, Sepúlveda and Navalcarnero, and viewership exceeded 5 million by the last episode which aired on January 18, 2010.

 Plot

 In the 1920s Victoria and Ángel fall in love in a small town, northern Spain.
 They are two people both from a different social class, she is the daughter of a wealthy businessman and he comes from a poor family.
 They are so in love but social norms and circumstances of the era force them to break up.
 Several years later, they meet again, Victoria as a powerful businesswoman and Ángel as a priest.

 Spin-offs and adaptations

 In 2011, Televisión Española created another popular series as a spin-off, 14 de abril.
 La República (April 14, The Republic), which included some of the original characters from La Señora.